 Pinterest is an image search platform, which functions somewhat like an online mood board.
-Users ‘pin’ images they like to ‘boards’.
-Images are uploaded by users, and can then be pinned by other users.
-Users are also served an algorithmic feed based on selected interests.
-In 2018, an additional more social feed was added, based on followed accounts, presented in chronological order.
-Both word and image-based Pinterest searches can be conducted.
-The algorithm is driven by visual and textual data.
+Users pin images they like to boards.
+Images are uploaded by users, and can then be re-pinned by others.

-Pinterest was launched by Silbermann and cofounders Paul Sciarra and Evan Sharp in 2010.
-Silbermann had previously worked in the online advertising group at Google.
-He and Sciarra had previously unsuccessfully launched an app called Tote, before teaming up with Sharp.
-Silbermann has reflected that the inspiration for the website came from his childhood love of collecting.
+Pinterest was launched by Ben Silbermann, Paul Sciarra and Evan Sharp in 2010.
+Silbermann had previously worked in the advertising department at Google.
+Prior to Pinterest, Silbermann and Sciarra launched an app called Tote, which failed to gain traction.

 |HQ||San Francisco, California|

 |People||Ben Silbermann (co-founder, CEO), Evan Sharp (co-founder, CDO)|

 |Business type||Public (NYSE: PINS)|

 Pinterest annual revenue